iain/metrical/README.md

 ### Roodi vs. Psych

 If you're running Ruby 1.9 with Psych as your default YAML parser (possible in 1.9.2, and the default in 1.9.3), you might get an error message.
-I have no clue what to do about it.
-Some help on this would be greatly appreciated.
+[Read this issue](https://github.com/iain/metrical/issues/15).

 ### Gem dependency issues

 Metrical depends on a lot of other gems.
-Not all gem authors adhere to guidelines such as [SemVer](http://semver.org/).
-This means that sometimes, when a new version of a gem is released, things break.
-I try to fix the issues I come across inside Metrical, by making a dependency of a dependency a fixed dependency of Metrical.
-It's difficult to do this right.
+This means that sometimes, when a new version of a gem is released, Rubygems will load the wrong version of the gem, that might be incompatible.

-If you get a message like `can't activate X, already activated Y`, or something similar, you can open an issue.
-Please include the entire error message and the output of `gem list` and the version of Ruby you are using.
+If you get a message like `can't activate X, already activated Y`, or something similar, use Bundler.

 ## Development